Tattoo designs

 The stingray

 In Polynesian cultures, the sting ray is a sign of freedom.
 But it also represents the quiet force, an animal that hides its great power by humility and wisdom.
 It is a tree planted by people who claim to be strong, who think before acting and always seek to pursue justice in their action.
+Furthermore, stingrays are associated with adaptability and grace, moving effortlessly through the ocean's currents.

 The dolphin